|Nutritional Guidelines (per serving)|

 There is a definite difference between homemade baked beans and those out of a can.
-When you make them from scratch the beans maintain more of their texture and flavor, the notes of good-quality molasses can be detected and, if you're like me and like traditional-style Boston baked beans, you don't need to worry about someone putting tomato or tomato sauce in them and mucking things up.
+When you make them from scratch the beans maintain more of their texture and flavor, the notes of good-quality molasses can be detected.

 Note that using full-flavored molasses and dark brown sugar will yield stronger, more deeply flavored baked beans.
-Also, feel free to play a bit with the amount of molasses and brown sugar you add; I prefer my baked beans on the not-too-sweet side, so if you like sweeter baked beans, you may want to increase the molasses and brown sugar by up to half again as much.
+Feel free to play a bit with the amount of molasses and brown sugar you add.

 - 1 pound navy beans or Great Northern beans